 These days it is known as The Riverside House.
 Kay Marlin was able to rejuvenate the property and utilized a Revitalization Facade Grant to get the front of the building looking nice and spiffy.

 Currently zoned mixed use, there are owner's quarters on the main floor and a shared laundry.
-In addition, there are two office suites towards the front of the building on the first floor as well as three rental apartments on the second floor.
+In addition, there are two office suites towards the front of the building on the first floor, one of which is home to RMS Design as of January 2018.
+There are three rental apartments on the second floor.

 125 Wilder Street, Colonial Beach VA 22443